 My team and I have reviewed the documents and were very happy with what we read.
 Unfortunately, we noticed that the price you quoted is out of budget.

 For us to move forward, we request a rate that is X% lower than your original quote to reach a final price of $XX.
-While we respect the benchmarking that you provided, we were able to come this number using cost modeling technology and comparing live market data.
+While we respect the rates that you provided, we were able to come this number using cost modeling technology and comparing live market data.
 X, Y, and Z. If you cannot offer this price, we unfortunately will need to transition to another carrier.

 We hope that you can accept this offer so that we can continue our business relationship.
 Please inform us of your decision by XX/XX/XXXX.